Pet Dermatology & Skincare

 How do you find out what typo of tumor it is?

 That depends on the results.
 Benign tumors can be watched for growth or removed.
-Cancerous tumors need to be surgically removed to prevent spread.
+Cancerous tumors need to be surgically removed to prevent spreading.